josebulalaque/imedia-python-bootcamp/README.md

 - Streamlit (simple web apps)
 - BeautifulSoup (web scraping)

-These aren't covered in-depth during the bootcamp but are excellent next steps.
+These aren't covered in-depth during the bootcamp, but they are excellent warmups.

 ### Sample Projects to Explore